velazqje/exercise-mern/README.md

 The following optional features are implemented:

- List anything else that you can get done to improve the app functionality!
+The following features can be made to improve the app functionality:
- In the future, I'd like to add sorting options to the table component.
+- The addition of sorting options to the table component.

  <img src='exercise-mern.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />